vrusaeva/SophiaTF/example.md

 ## General Usage

-Below is an example code snippet for training a general model with NLL loss with the Tensorflow Sophia Implementation.
+Below is an example code snippet for training a general model with NLL loss with the Tensorflow Sophia implementation.
+TODO: make it easier for the user by implementing the Hessian update inside the optimizer itself.

 ```python
 import tensorflow as tf